148 310

 Keywords

-behavior therapy ; nursing ; overactive urinary bladder ; quality of life ; treatment adherence and compliance
+overactive urinary bladder ; behavior therapy ; quality of life ; treatment adherence and compliance ; nursing

 Abstract

-Patients and methods: A quasi-experimental pretest-posttest design was used.
-Rural, community-dwelling older women were recruited at four senior centers in South Korea.
+Purpose: This study aimed to investigate the effectiveness of the simplified intervention, consisting of fluid and caffeine management alone in older women with overactive bladder symptoms.
+Patients and Methods: A quasi -experimental pretest -posttest design was used.
+Rural, community -dwelling older women were recruited at four senior centers in South Korea.
 Of the 63 participants initially enrolled, 34 met the inclusion criteria.
 One group (n = 15) used fluid and caffeine management alone (FM), and the other group (n = 12) used a combination of fluid and caffeine management and pelvic floor muscle training (FM+PFMT).
-Urinary symptom-specific health-related quality of life was measured using the Korean version of KHQ.
+Urinary symptom -specific health -related quality of life was measured using the Korean version of KHQ.
 Sleep quality was measured using the Pittsburgh Sleep Quality Index.
 After the intervention, participants were assessed 4 and 8 weeks.
 A linear mixed model was used for the analysis.
+Results: The mean age of the participants was 74.44 +/- 5.67 years.
+Among the nine domains of KHQ, impact on life and physical limitations decreased significantly in both groups, without significant between -group differences.
+Sleep/energy increased in both groups, and the scores in the FM+PFMT group were significantly improved.
+The number of micturition episodes per day and the quality of sleep did not differ significantly between the two groups.
+Conclusion: A simplified intervention, consisting of fluid and caffeine management alone can be considered as the first -line intervention to improve health -related quality of life in rural, community -dwelling, older women with overactive bladder symptoms.
+Healthcare providers should consider providing a relatively simple, but equally effective intervention to maximize the adherence and effectiveness.

 DOI